 Application for cash assistance can be made online through ACCESS Florida — the self-service web-based application managed by the state of Florida.

 Once your application is received, you will be contacted for an eligibility interview, usually within 5 days.

 To check the status of your application, call

-This program provides monthly cash assistance to grandparents or relatives who have legal custody of a child under age 18.
+Yes.
+In Florida, the Relative Caregiver Program provides monthly cash assistance to grandparents or relatives who have legal custody of a child under age 18.

 As with other child-only TANF, grandparents or relatives are not subject to the TANF work requirements or time limits.

 If you need short-term help rather than long-term ongoing cash assistance, you may request for assistance through the Up-front Diversion program.

 Up-front “cash” diversion is a one-time payment of up to $1000 to help families facing an unexpected emergency in lieu of ongoing TCA payments.References